-USA updates critical materials list
+USA updates critical minerals list

 Following updates to the 23-strong list of minerals deemed critical to the USA, President Donald Trump signed an executive order strengthening internal production.
 Khai Trung Le investigates.